 You can cut up your own old t-shirts.
 I’m collecting mine to make a rug.
 When you cut them up yourself you can decide how wide you want the yarn to be.
 The heavier item the wider yarn.
 For table mats, coasters and small baskets I would cut about 2 cm wide ( just under 1 in).
 For rugs or bigger baskets it can be twice as wide.

-This video shows you how to get started.
+That video showed you how to get started.
 My second video shows you how to add stitches so that the crochet stays flat.
 You can watch that video here: youtu.be/NscbsKrdlIw

 On the video I’m using an aluminium crochet hook like these.
 They are great because of the colours and I use them a lot when making videos.
 But when I crochet for a longer time, I have started to use ergonomic crochet hooks with a soft handle because my hands easily hurt and they help for that.